timarenz/lacework-terraform-101/BASICS.md

   Enter a value:
 ```

 What Terraform is doing now, is to create first a so called plan.
-Simply put, this plan compares the Terraform code with the real world to understand if a resources needs to be added, changed or destroyed.
+Simply put, this plan compares the Terraform code with the real world to understand if resources need to be added, changed or destroyed.
 The plan can be used within your deployment pipeline, for example as a pull request comment before approval, to validate if the changes you are about to apply are really what you want or if there is some mistake.

-If not already done so approve the plan by typing yes and let Terrform do its magic.
+If not already done yet, approve the plan by typing yes and let Terrform do its magic.

 ```bash
 [ ... ]